sanskrit/raw_etexts_english/blogs/manasataramgini/2016-03-23_iamblichus-quadratures-trisections-and-the-lacuna-of-the-cycloid.md

 +++
-title = "Iamblichus, quadratures, trisections and the lacuna of thexa0cycloid"
+title = "Iamblichus, quadratures, trisections and the lacuna of the cycloid"

 +++
 Today Syria has been turned into a hellhole by the unmāda-traya.